bnrmd/bank/README.md

 ## Features

 ### Accounts
 Allows users to view their current accounts, such as chequing and savings accounts.
-User will be able to add or delete their accounts from the settings page.
+User will be able to add or delete their accounts from this page.

 ### Budget
 Allows users to track how they spend their money.
 Will be able to choose categories such as rent, utilities, food, etc. Allocates a portion of their income to each category.